Vehmloewff/reactive-assignments/README.md

 Modern javascript frameworks have become quite good at making javascript reactive.
 [React](https://reactjs.org), [Vue](https://vuejs.org), and [Svelte](https://svelte.dev) are all reactive.
 The problem is that they are all linked to the browser.
 They all have some sort of templating engine, and thus can sometimes be a bit large and slow.
 The idea of this library is to just make plain javascript reactive.
 Implementations can come later.

-The plan is that normoral javascript gets executed normorally, but when the compiler comes across this:
+The plan is that normal javascript gets executed normally, but when the compiler comes across this:

 ```js
 $: foo = bar;